realityforge/course-blender-sculpting-rune-sword/README.md

 The course involved the creation of a "Rune Sword" model.
 Section 1 of the course was a course introduction.
 In Section 2, a low-poly mesh of the sword is created.
-In Section 3, the low-poly mesh was converted into a detaile
+In Section 3, the resolution of the mesh was increased and fine details were sculpted into the mesh.
+The final section involved decimating the sculpted mesh, realigning the sculpted mesh and the low poly mesh and developing a useful UV mapping.

 <table width="100%">
 <tbody>